Efficient Vehicles & Behavior

 Electric School Bus Goal

-Charleston does not have an electric school bus goal.
+Neither the City of Charleston nor the local school district have set an electric school bus goal.

 Electric School Bus Goal